fouzhe/security/cmft/README.md

-This is the debug information:
+This is the gdb information:

 ```
 #0  __interceptor_fread (ptr=0x7ffffffe4c50, size=1, nmemb=49152,